 8. compliance issues

-In order to ultimately reach a common solution, the coaching process asks which parties agree with each other:
+In order to ultimately arrive at a common solution, within the framework of the Coachings inquires which parties agree with each other:

 "Do you think Mr. X has a similar view of the facts?"